Last Updated: January 6, 2025

 Project Example

 “Better, faster, cheaper” is often used in project management.
 From a value engineering perspective, these are the project management goals.
-Not everyone believes this, of course, and over the years, I have heard many project managers express the view that they tell management or their customers to pick two (fast, good, or cheap), but they can not have all three.
+Not everyone believes this, of course.
+Over the years, I have heard many project managers express the view that they tell management or their customers to pick two (fast, good, or cheap), but they can not have all three.

 A former colleague, Dave Ewert, started and ran the executive MBA program at Georgia State in Atlanta.
 He had been taking students to Japan annually to review Japanese business practices.
 One of his customers in Japan was a large engineering firm.
 Once, when we were there doing work for KKE, we just happened to be staying at a hotel in Tokyo’s high-end fashion district, Ginza.
 Our rooms in the hotel overlooked a large KKE construction project.
 I counted over 30 cranes on the location, and it was the largest construction site in the city at the time.